vladimirtudor22/QA_Selenium/readme.md

   - **Test 1: Add a Review:**
     - **Steps:**
       - Navigate to a product.
-      - Add a review and rating.
+      - Attempt to add a review and rating.
     - **Expected Outcome:**
-        - The review should be successfully added.
+      - The review feature should not be available without an account.
   - **Test 2: View Product Reviews:**
     - **Steps:**
       - Navigate to a product.
-      - View existing reviews and ratings.
+      - Attempt to view existing reviews and ratings.
     - **Expected Outcome:**
-        - Reviews and ratings should be displayed.
+      - The reviews and ratings should not be accessible without an account.

 ### 6. Order Management and Returns